Frequently Asked Questions- Adoption

 Are the dogs vaccinated and neutered?

-All of animals are vaccinated up to date and neutered prior to travel, unless (rarely) there is a medical reason that prevents this, which will be communicated to the potential adopter.
+All of the animals are vaccinated up to date and neutered prior to travel, unless (rarely) there is a medical reason that prevents this, which will be communicated to the potential adopter.
 In any case such as this, new owners are contractually forbidden to breed from adoptees.
 Prior to travel, all of our dogs are tested for the following illnesses, Heartworm, Lyme disease, Anaplasmosis and Erlichia.
 Cats can also be tested for FIV and FELV and other possible diseases on request, prior to adoption.
 As of 11th June 2021, all of our dogs will, in addition, undergo testing for Brucellosis.

 How do I find out more about settling in a foreign rescue??